danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 returned generator yields a single-element list of that value.
 Once the underlying generator is voided, the returned generator yields the empty list, and will continue doing so ad infinitum.

+#### `paraGeneratorFromValues(values*) <> generator`

+Parallel generator combination constructor.
+This takes an arbitrary number of values or generators, and returns a generator that yields lists.
+Non-generator arguments are "coerced" into generators as if by calling `generatorFromValue` on them.

+Each yielded list consists of values yielded from the individual generators, in passed order.
+The generator becomes voided when *any* of the individual generators is voided.

+#### `seqGeneratorFromValues(values*) <> generator`

+Sequential generator combination constructor.
+This takes an arbitrary number of values or generators, and returns a generator that yields from each of the generators in argument order.
+Non-generator arguments are "coerced" into generators as if by calling `generatorFromValue` on them.

+As each generator becomes voided, the next one (in argument order) is called upon to generate further elements.
+The generator becomes voided after the final argument is voided.

 #### `tokenGeneratorFromValue(value) <> generator`